-The Authority's financial condition remained strong at June 30, 2019.
-The South Carolina economy continues to experience steady growth, with the current economic expansion having entered its tenth year during 2019.
-The most recent data from the U.S. Bureau of Labor Statistics indicates that South Carolina's employment growth has returned to pre-recession levels and shows continued improvement.
-The U.S. Bureau of Economic Analysis data reflects an increase of 4.8% in personal income growth in South Carolina which ranks the State third in its twelve state region and eighth nationally.
-Data from the Authority's Mortgage Servicing and Investor Services divisions support the assertion that the South Carolina economy continues to improve.
-Foreclosures have declined and the number of properties held as Real Estate Owned has continued to decrease.
+The Authority's financial condition remained strong at June 30, 2020.
+The South Carolina economy continued to experience steady growth through the third fiscal quarter, with the current economic expansion having entered its eleventh year during 2020.
+During the third quarter, COVID-19 emerged as a global threat.
+By the end of the third quarter, the state had mandated lockdowns limiting businesses that were open and instituting social distancing rules.
+A \$2 trillion stimulus package was passed to assist individual and businesses survive the economic impact of the virus.
+Predicting the long term impact of the virus is difficult, as these events are unprecedented.

+The U.S. Bureau of Economic Analysis data reflects an increase of 3.2% over the most recent quarter in personal income growth in South Carolina which ranks the State second in its twelve-state southeast region and eighth nationally.
+Data from the Authority's Mortgage Servicing and Investor Services divisions indicate that foreclosures have declined and the number of properties held as Real Estate Owned has continued to decrease.
 The Authority will continue to focus its efforts on loan servicing and loss mitigation in order to prevent foreclosure and preserve assets.
+The COVID-19 pandemic has affected some borrower's ability to pay their mortgage.
+There is currently a federal moratorium on foreclosure in effect through the end of 2020.
+Borrowers currently in a payment forbearance plan could experience difficulty catching up on payments once forbearance ends.
+The Authority continues to monitor delinquencies and offer various loss mitigation options to borrowers.

-Interest rates have increased but remain historically low.
+Interest rates have decreased and remain historically low.
 The Authority was able to remain in the bond market based on the strength of the Statement of Net Position.
 The Authority will continue to monitor all economic factors impacting its financial stability.